eBay Logo

 eBay Logo 1997-1999

-In 1997, the AuctionWeb marketplace changed its name to eBay, so it was forced to update the logo.
+In 1997, the AuctionWeb marketplace changed its name to eBay, prompting a logo update.
 Designers have come up with nothing better than writing the black word “EBAY” on a white background.
 To do this, they used the most common font, Times New Roman.
-All letters were in capital letters, but the “B” stood out noticeably.
+All letters were capital letters, but the “B” stood out noticeably.

 1999 – 2012